 Reports of transient blindness resulting from this condition are even more rare.
 The authors describe the case of a middle-aged woman who presented with transient blindness when she turned her head excessively to the left.
 She also exhibited other less severe brainstem symptoms.
 Arteriography demonstrated occlusion of the left vertebral artery only when her head was rotated to the left.
 Surgical exploration revealed entrapment of the left vertebral artery by a tight anterior scalene muscle, release of which resulted in complete resolution of her symptoms. – Sell et al., 1994

 Triggering the symptoms may be a little challenging.
 If it’s headaches, try to rotate and flex the head contralaterally while in cervical extension and lying supine, to tighten the scalenes around the thoracic outlet.
 The therapist may also force the clavicle caudally.
 Hold this for a few minutes and have the patient stand up.
 Dizzy?
 Drowsy eyed?
 Heavy-headed?
-If any relevant symptoms appear after the provocation, that’s a confirmation that there may be vascular compression of the thoracic outlet.
+If any relevant symptoms appear after the provocation, that is a strong indication that there are vascular implications in the given case of thoracic outlet syndrome.

 If symptoms appear within 15-30 seconds while still lying on the table, this may indicate vertebral artery dissection (VAD).
 This is a potential emergency, and must be screened and/or treated as soon as possible at a hospital.
 Read more about VAD HERE.